-TOM LECKY offers private owners, estates, fiduciaries, and institutions a full range of appraisal services for books, autographs, manuscripts, maps, and related material.
+TOM LECKY offers private collectors, estates, fiduciaries, and institutions a full range of appraisal services for books, autographs, manuscripts, and related material.
 From individual items to full libraries, archives and collections, appraisals are tailored to meet specific needs.
 Tom is a certified member of the Appraisers Association of America.

 Discreet and confidential appraisals for a variety of purposes: